-Part of the regeneration scheme for King’s Cross, London, building R7 is designed to provide flexible office space with a cinema complex, retail and restaurants at ground and mezzanine levels; this is all accessed via a 7 m high entrance lobby.
+Part of the regeneration scheme for King’s Cross, the R7 Building is designed to provide flexible office space with a cinema complex, retail and restaurants at ground and mezzanine levels; all accessed via a 7 m-high entrance lobby.

-Stylishly clad in a mix of rose pink and copper metal panels, the building will reflect the evolving area; a modern, creative district that includes other exciting developments, such as Pancras Square and Coal Drops Yard.
+Stylishly clad in varying hues of pink copper panels, the building reflects the evolving area: a modern, creative district that includes other exciting developments, such as Pancras Square and Coal Drops Yard.

-It is intended for as many sub-tenancies as possible to have access to a terrace, whether this is in the form of smaller inset terraces or larger terraces where the building mass sets back.
-Any drainage and insulation requirements for external spaces will require careful coordination with the internal structure.
-For the shared roof terrace on level 9, the slab thickness has been increased and there are higher quantities of post-tensioning strands.
+It was intended for as many sub-tenancies as possible to have access to a terrace, whether in the form of smaller inset terraces or larger terraces where the building mass sets back.
+Drainage and insulation requirements for external spaces required careful coordination with the internal structure.
+For the shared roof terrace on level 9, the slab thickness was increased and there are higher quantities of post-tensioning strands.

-A piled foundation system was decided, assisting with the variable foundation level, which also reduces the potential to induce movements in the nearby Network Rail tunnel.
+A piled foundation system was decided, assisting with the variable foundation level, which also reduced the potential to induce movements in the nearby Network Rail tunnel.

 Pink copper clad, multi-use development for King’s Cross